Table of Contents

 Robotics is a term that is no longer alien to our everyday vocabulary; on the contrary, it has become so common that it attracts more and more young people.

 It has been so relevant in a society that even preschool children know about it and manipulates robots.

 In most responses, they describe what is related to machines with human characteristics and refer to robots they know from science fiction and the film industry.

 It, as we know it today, has its origins thousands of years ago.
 However, facts recorded throughout history indicate that the name knew robots of automata in ancient times, and robotics was not recognized as a science.
 Moreover, the word robot arose long after the origin of the automata.

 The notion of robotics implies a specific preconceived idea of a universal mechanical structure capable of adapting, like man, to very different types of actions, highlighting the characteristics of mobility, programming, autonomy, and multifunctionality to a greater or lesser degree.

-However, it currently encompasses a wide range of devices with very diverse physical and functional features associated with their particular mechanical structure, their operational characteristics and the field of application for which they have been designed.
+However, it currently encompasses a wide range of devices with very diverse physical and functional features associated with their particular mechanical structure, their operational characteristics, and the field of application for which they have been designed.

-It is important to note that all these factors are closely related, in such a way that the configuration and behaviour of a robot determine its suitability for a given field of applications and vice versa, despite the inherent versatility of the robot concept itself.
+It is important to note that all these factors are closely related, in such a way that the configuration and behavior of a robot determine its suitability for a given field of applications and vice versa, despite the inherent versatility of the robot concept itself.

 Robotics application fields: